ynkelka/Crash-Detection-UB-Hacking-2021/README.md

 # Crash-Detection-UB-Hacking-2021
 Detecting if a car is going to crash and warning the driver.
 Built for UB Hacking 2021.
 If a car is moving and there is something (human, car, animal, etc) within a dangerous distance, the system will warn the driver.

+## Purpose
+I was walking across a crosswalk in the dark and the car didn't stop.
+I had to dodge.

 ## Contributor List
 - Yash Kelkar
 - Jason Brown